bohdankurshev/portfolio/powerbi-projects/AdventureWorks_Report/README.md

 # 📊 AdventureWorks Sales Analytics Dashboard

 Welcome to my Power BI project!
+This dashboard was developed based on a **Maven Analytics** business intelligence simulation.

-This dashboard provides a comprehensive analysis of sales performance for the **AdventureWorks** company.
+It provides a comprehensive analysis of sales performance for **AdventureWorks**, a global manufacturer of **cycling equipment and accessories**.
 The goal was to transform raw data into actionable insights to support business decision-making.

 ---